bakins/minikube-prometheus-demo/README.md

 To deploy this to the cluster run `kubectl create -f prometheus-config.yaml`.
 You can view this by running `kubectl get configmap --namespace=monitoring prometheus-config -o yaml`.
-You can calso see this in the Kubernetes Dashboard.
+You can also see this in the Kubernetes Dashboard.

 ### Prometheus Pod ###